 Moving on, once I noticed that other consumers were having success with OptiMind, I decided to take the plunge and see whether or not the product will hold to its reputation.
-As I mentioned earlier in this post, OptiMind does offer a free sample which consists of 10 FREE capsules.
+As I mentioned earlier in this post, OptiMind does offer a free sample that consists of 10 FREE capsules.
 If you’re looking to place an order for your free samples as well, order them from their official website; GetOptimind.com

 In order to keep my readers as informed as possible, I’ve detailed the exact steps I’ve to redeem my free samples.
-Enjoy the slideshow below:

-The ordering system was relatively easy, and again, if you’re looking to pick up a free sample yourself, just click on this link to go to their official website.
 I do want to point out that in one of the slides, OptiMind does offer an option to buy “RestUp”; this is the company’s other product that is supposed to make it easier for you to fall asleep.
 I haven’t had the chance to try it out myself just yet, but I will provide a link at the end of this article that will direct you to where you can grab free samples of it as well.

 When I placed my order, you’ll notice that I paid extra for express shipping because I wanted the capsules in my hand ASAP.